iiPythonx/xpp/README.md

 #### - **div**

-The `div` operator divides a number from another numbers.
+The `div` operator divides a number by another number.

 Syntax: